donaldmusgrove/drlnd/project1/report.md

 ## Ideas for Future Work
-There are several methods for improving the agent's performance.
+There are several methods for enhancing the agent's performance.
 Here are two methods that would likely lead to improvements:

 1. Training using the pixels.
 Instead of relying on a 37-vector representation of the state space, we could instead use the actual 2D pixel images directly.
-The current state of the art would be then to replace the dense layers of my DQN with several and successive 2D convolution layers.
+The current state of the art would be then to replace the dense layers of my DQN with several and successive 2D [convolution layers](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 2. [Prioritized experience replay](https://arxiv.org/abs/1511.05952).
-Switching the uniform sampling of the replay buffer to some principled weighted sampling scheme could improve performance and efficiency, i.e., requiring less training episodes.
+Switching the uniform sampling of the replay buffer to some principled weighted sampling scheme could improve performance and efficiency, e.g., fewer training episodes.
 The sampling weight could be computed as a function of the training error; high error for certain experiences suggest that we're taking poor actions and thus ought to prioritize these experiences.
 When training error is low for other experiences, we're pretty good at making decisions and thus we can de-prioritize these experiences.